-Alarms all set.
-And a hope for a bright day tomorrow, we all slept tight with excitement and anticipation the night before we were bound to go to Anguib Beach.
+Alarms all set and a hope for a bright day tomorrow during our Palaui island tour, we all slept tight with excitement and anticipation the night before we were bound to go to Anguib Beach.

-As part of our Palaui trip, we included Anguib Beach in our second-day itinerary.
+As part of our Palaui island tour, we included Anguib Beach in our second-day itinerary.
 We woke up at 5:00 am and got ready, ate breakfast and waited for our boatman to come at 6:00 am.

 For around 30 minutes, we sailed across the sea until we were finally in Anguib Beach.
 From afar, the sand looked light cream in color.

 Upon reaching the beach, we were told to register and pay the entrance fee.
 Once that was done and over with, we started exploring the beach.

 There were signs all over the place indicating that Anguib Beach is the Boracay of the North.
 I’ve never been to Boracay but Anguib Beach’s sand wasn’t really white.
 It’s more like cream in color.
 Although, when the sand dries and the sun is high up in the sky, the sand almost looks white.

 Due to the rainy season and probably the wind, there were a lot of seaweeds scattered all over the sand.
 However, the water was clear and clean.
 There were a lot of kids in the area since the waters weren’t too deep.
 Works great with me.